ARH Inspirations via Chat GPT

 The crowd unites in the killing and throws dice for His clothing,

-While He directs His disciple and mom to keep each other and keep going.
+While He directs His disciple and mom to keep going.

-And “It is finished” is uttered by Jesus of Nazareth.
+“It is finished” now uttered by Jesus of Nazareth.

 Mother and brothers cry out at the crime,